PyleaMUN Logo

 DEBATE PROCEDURE

 Debate is the stage where all draft resolutions are formally discussed.
-Your objective is to persuade the committee to vote in favor of your resolution.
+Your objective is to persuade the committee to vote in favour of your resolution.

-PyleaMUN follows an open debate format for resolutions, meaning any delegate, once recognized by the Chair, may speak either in favor of or against the entire resolution.
-In contrast, closed debate is used for amendments, with designated time for arguments for and against each amendment.
+PyleaMUN follows an open debate format for resolutions , meaning any delegate, once recognised by the Chair, may speak either in favour of or against the entire resolution.
+In contrast, closed debate is used for amendments , with designated time for arguments for and against each amendment.

 Once lobbying concludes, the Chair will announce the beginning of the debate.
 Each resolution is given a specific time limit, which may be extended by the Chair if needed.
 The Admin Staff will circulate copies of the first resolution to all delegates.
 The Main Submitter will then read the operative clauses aloud and deliver an opening speech in support of the resolution.